My Bike Fit Failed. I Still Recommend the Fitter

 • or even a completely different bike.

-And this is where an important distinction appears: are you fitting a bike you already own — or fitting your body before buying one?
+And this is where an important distinction appears: will you be fitting a bike you already own — or prioritise your body and fit it first?

 So in many cases, fitting an existing bike means working around the limitations of what you already own.

-If you are planning to buy a bike, the smartest thing you can do is book a proper fit before the purchase.
+But the smartest thing you can do is book a proper fit before purchasing a bike.

-Compared to the price of a modern bicycle, the fit itself is relatively cheap.
-But it may save you from a very expensive mistake.
+Compared to the price of a modern bicycle, the fit itself is relatively cheap — yet it may save you from an expensive mistake.

 These machines are expensive, which is one reason this type of session usually costs more — and why fewer fitters have them available.